-This legal scholar and historian won a prize for a career dedicated to consulting, mediating, and adjudicating cases of sexual abuse and violence against women and children.2008
+This legal scholar and historian won a Prize for a career dedicated to consulting, mediating, and adjudicating cases of sexual abuse and violence against women and children.

 Victoria Kaspi: Natural Sciences

-50 years after the Program was created, it has supported and honoured some 700 leading scholars who, through their discoveries, are building Canada’s future.2017
+In its 50 years of existence, the Program has supported and honoured some 700 leading scholars who, through their discoveries, are building Canada’s future.2017

 The 2018 Killam Prize winners collaborated on an interdisciplinary enquiry into the common theme of rhythm and organized a conference, Aux sources du rythme.2018

 Yoshua Bengio: Natural Sciences

 He wins the Killam Prize and the Turing Prize, considered the “Nobel” for work in artificial intelligence.2019

 A significant year in the history of the Killam Program as it recognizes and celebrates a record number of women scholars.2020

 View a list of the exceptional scholars who have been honoured by the Killam Program since 1967.